JvanKatwijk/eti-stuff/README.md

 Copyright Jan van Katwijk <J.vanKatwijk@gmail.com>.
 Lazy Chair Computing

-This software is part of the Qt-DAB, Qt-DAB is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.
+This software is part of the Qt-DAB collection, Qt-DAB is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.

 This software uses parts of dabtools.
 Excerpt from the README of dabtools reads